rajlulla/ECE445/raj/README.md

 ### 4/14

 I wrote the code in the react frontend to send the data parsed from the CSV to the cloud hosted script.
 Again, I ran into major issues relating to permissions and found that I had to run Chrome in a special “no cors” mode.
 Once I did this, I was able to essentially finalize the frontend.
 For now, we will run this locally.

+## Week of 4/18

+### 4/20

+Put finishing touches on frontend and backend

+Began work on final paper